ivyldewitt/blog/content/post/ten-minutes-of-go.md

 Go gained traction partly because it's credentials.
 It was created by Google, and more specifically by three well-known programers:

-* **Rob Pike:** Known for his work on Unix at Bell Labs, and his assistance with creating Plan 9, the Limbo Operating system, and a *teeny* important encoding system called UTF-8.
+* **Rob Pike:** Known for his work on Unix at Bell Labs, and his assistance with creating Plan 9, the Limbo programming language, and a *minor, little known* encoding system called UTF-8.
 * **Robert Griesemer:** Studied under the creator of the Pascal programming language, which Go takes [some inspiration](https://golang.org/doc/faq#ancestors) from.
 * **Ken Thompson:** Another Bell Labs alum, who was responsible for designing the original Unix operating system.
-Additionally, he invented the B programming language which was - you guessed it - the predecessor to the gargantuan language know as C.
+Additionally, he invented the B programming language which was - you guessed it - the predecessor to the gargantuan language known as C.

 {{< youtube rKnDgT73v8s >}}

 #### Above: The Original Intro to Go from Google Tech Talks on 11/11/09.